nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/demo_apps/power_mode_switch/example_board_readme.md

 Running the demo
 ================
-Mcore debug console shows the menu to command the MCU to the target power mode.
-The target power mode can be wakeup by LPTMR.
-SYSTEM SLEEP flow: In linux console use command "echo mem > /sys/power/state" to suspend A55, then select SUSPEND mode in Mcore debug console.
-The STBY LED on board will light with RED color.
+How to enter system suspend mode(such as Mcore use sm as wakeup source): In linux console use command "echo mem > /sys/power/state" to suspend A55, then select SUSPEND mode in Mcore debug console and input "S" into select SM as wakeup source, input "idle" command in M33 console.
+The STBY LED on board will light.
+How to escape system suspend mode(such as M7 use sm as wakeup source): press enter in SM console, then input "wake" command to wakeup Mcore and A55.
+Or press ONOFF button in board.
+NOTE:
+      1. Mcore support TIMER/LPUART/SM interface(wakeup command in sm consle or ONOFF button in board) wakeup source.
+         1.1 Due to hardware clock source limitations which the clock sources supported by TPM will be turned off when the system is suspended, we only support TIMER wakeup on CM7_CORE0 in system suspend mode, do not support TIMER wakeup on CM33_CORE1/CM7_CORE1 in system suspend mode.
+      2. Option 'P' will suspend A55 core.
-NOTE: M33 wakeup A55 by using MU interrupt "GCR[GIR1]".
-Please ensure the A55 already in SUSPEND mode, then press "W" button in Mcore debug console.
-Or you will meet call trace info in linux.
+      3. Please ensure the A55 already in SUSPEND mode, then press "W" button in Mcore debug console.
+A55 core will be wakeup.

 The log below shows the output of the power mode switch demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~